wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msgraph-javascript-app/includes/7-exercise-retrieve-access-token.md

 ## Run the app

-For this step, make sure you have Node.js installed on your machine.
+For this procedure, make sure you have Node.js installed on your machine.

 It's time to see your application run locally.